starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

  r.graphicsRenderer = 0
  ```

-#### Game Crash on launch from main menu
-- Linux kernel 6.8.9 can result in a crash when launching from main menu, may be accompanied by a popup including text "Assertion failed!"
-- To fix: revert to kernel 6.8.8, update to 6.9+, or enable ReBar if your hardware supports it

 #### Failed to decompress file/corrupted block detected error
 - Some Penguins have had this error when using BTRFS.
 We suspect a regression of some kind.